 How did people trade stocks before trading platforms exist?

 People traded stocks and other financial instruments person-to-person on physical exchanges like the NYSE and Nasdaq.
 Today they use sophisticated online brokers who offer intermediary services between buyers and sellers.
-This are our favourite stock brokers in UAE.

 The importance of latency